 The guidelines and safety protocols you lay out, as well as the concern you show for the well-being of your workforce, should be something you take very seriously.
 It can be easy to start relaxing on the rules you’ve set after a certain amount of time without any incidents.
 Still, those who are particularly fearful of returning or have been traumatized by losing a loved one to COVID-19 will feel unsafe and uncomfortable if you do not enforce your own rules.
 As a result, employee engagement and productivity will diminish.

 In order to ensure that people comply with the safety protocols you’ve put in place, open a line of communication with your workforce and let them know that you are there to listen to any of their concerns regarding new office rules.
 Better yet, establish a way to provide anonymous feedback so that everybody feels comfortable informing you about health and safety guidelines.

 The COVID-19 pandemic has rearranged how people look at their jobs and work in general.
 Work-life balance and flexibility have become far higher priorities than ever before.
-Did you know that research shows remote work increases your employee engagement and boosts productivity?
-In order to help your employees meet their needs and remain both happy and productive, you’re going to need to be flexible about their return to the office.
+Did you know that research shows remote work increases employee engagement and boosts productivity?
+To help your employees meet their needs and remain both happy and productive, you’re going to need to be flexible about their return to the office.
 You can do this by allowing for mental health days or remote work days if the employee feels overwhelmed by the transition.
-Allow them to speak their minds, and be sure to really listen.
+Allow them to speak their minds, and be sure to listen.